goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 # Could be an association between motor type and gear count...
 ```

 With a small sample size like ours (and also with 2x2 contingency tables), an alternative test called the Fisher's exact test may be more appropriate.
 We won't cover the details, but running it is similar to performing a *χ*<sup>2</sup> analysis: `fisher.test(mtcarsdata_freqs)`.
-Although not always possible in the worlds of experimental science (let alone field studies), another option would be to gather more data!
+Although not always possible in the world of experimental science (let alone field studies), another option would be to gather more data!

 **Note:** It is possible to correct for small sample sizes by typing `correct = TRUE` inside the `chisq.test` function call.
 This is called the Yates continuity correction and R uses it automatically when working with 2x2 contingency tables.
 However, this correction can be highly conservative.